Python lazy loading and namespace packages

 packages anymore.
 On the other hand, everything works as expected if you have

-location where you install your packages, which
+only a single site-packages location where you install your packages, which

 is almost always the case for regular Python users or Python installations